 Our belief is that the restaurants will enable us to play more active roles within the local business communities.”
 It is clear as one talks to both that they clearly get along well and share common values as well as vision.

 “I am passionate about great restaurants that engage and excite customers,” noted Adam.
 “I believe that there is real opportunity for great F&B operators to work with hotel operators successfully.
 Of course it is not easy.
 One is working with someone else’s property and has to take due care for the privilege that we are being extended.
 It is for this reason that a good partnership can really only be developed if there is a meeting of minds, culture and vision as both sides have to work so closely together.
 There will be many hoteliers who will not wish to outsource their restaurant and bar operations but the counter argument is that it is very hard to be an expert in every discipline – rooms, restaurants, bars, reception, conferencing and spas.
 It is quite natural to bring in an expert but only if the operator shares a passion for the hotel and it’s potential.

 “The customer today is very demanding and has high expectations.
 There are some exceptional operations across the London restaurant scene and we need to compete against them.

 “Barry is another of the reasons that we felt so comfortable and confident with Create,” commented Angela.
-“Firstly it is clear that Barry and Adam are a strong team.
+“Firstly it is clear that Barry and Adam are a dynamic force and lead a strong team.
 They get along well and work well in tandem.
 Barry also is naturally innovative and wants to take on the responsibility and lead role which gave us the confidence to let go.
 I do think this team will make a big difference for us as a group and that is exciting.”